 5.)
 I miss it.

 I do.
 As much as I moaned about it (no, it’s ﬁne, I know I moaned) I do miss it.
 I miss watching her look up at me with such trust and adoration.
-I miss hold her as she falls asleep against my chest.
+I miss holding her as she falls asleep against my chest.
 I miss kissing the tendrils of her hair as she feeds and I miss having that instant “make it all better tool” when she’s upset.
 I really do miss it.

 And there, dear friends, you have it.
 Some wonderful and not so wonderful things came from breastfeeding and the same have come from stopping.
 Breastfeeding was a highlight of my motherhood with Edith, a true highlight.